cipriancraciun/covid19-datasets/readme.md

 * also, the original NY COVID-19 data is copyrighted by *The New York Times*, and *made publicly available for broad, non-commercial public use*;
   therefore I don't know if I am actually able to license my derived files data as *CC BY-SA 4.0*;
+* also, the original ECDC COVID-19 data is copyrighted by (I assume) the ECDC, and *users must comply with data use restrictions to ensure that the information will be used solely for statistical analysis or reporting purposes*;
 * although given the global situation, I'll let the lawyers decide later...